Feiyu-Yao/Feiyu-Yao.github.io/_pages/about.md

 Zhikai Yao, Jianyong Yao, **Feiyu Yao**, Qiang Xu, Minrui Xu, Wenxiang Deng

 • This paper proposes a composite design of nonlinear neural-networks (NN) and continuous robust integral of the sign of the error (RISE) feedback controller.
-The control development incorporates a NN feedforward component to have a compensation for unknown state-dependent disturbances and to further improve the accuracy of feedforward compensation, meanwhile input parameter is updated online.

 • To achieve asymptotic stability, a novel RISE term with NN-based feedforward component is developed for the first time to enable the incorporation of model reference adaptive control structure where acceleration signal is not employed.

 • The proposed controller guarantees controlled hydraulic system a semi-global asymptotic stability.
-For the experimental results, the prescribed transient performance is tested under rectangular trajectory and the steady state performance is tested under sinusoidal trajectory

 </div>
 </div>